 MVC is an abbreviation for Model, View, and Controller.
 The MVC architectural pattern separates an application into three components – Model, View, and Controller.
-In this pattern, the model represents a shape of the data and business logic.
+In this pattern, the model represents the shape of the data and business logic.
 It maintains and preserves the data of the application.
 Model objects retrieve and store model state in a database.
 The view is basically and technically a user interface.
 The view segment displays the data-using model to the user and also enables them to modify the data.
 The controller is the part, which handles the user request.

 Typically, a user interacts with View, which in turn raises appropriate URL requests.
 Finally, a controller will handle this request.
 The controller segment of the MVC renders the appropriate view with the model data as a response.
 Implementing this structure in applications and creating web apps based on this ASP.NET framework in Azure and other platforms is what most developers ought to know.